-- the demographic income distribution pattern where 10% of the population earns 45% of national income (Gini coefficient is 0.61, which means the closer to 1, the more inequality there is.
-Zero would indicate there is no inequality;
+- the demographic income distribution pattern where 10 percent of the population earns 45 percent of national income (Gini coefficient is 0.61, which means the closer to 1, the more inequality there is.
+Zero would indicate there is no inequality);

 - the price-sensitive nature of consumer demand;

-- a volatile rand-dollar exchange rate (the rate tends to be very predictable over the medium term, but can spike in the short term);
+- volatile Rand-dollar exchange rate (the rate tends to be very predictable over the medium term, but can spike in the short term);

 - an unreliable and under-capacitated electricity supply network;

 - distribution issues, given that large retail centers are concentrated in five metropolitan regions;

 - well-developed consumer protection rules and, recently, better enforcement;

 - conservative market bias that tends to stick to known suppliers and therefore requires sustained market development, and

 - South Africa’s position as a stepping-stone for developing market opportunities in Sub-Saharan Africa (the marketing mix should anticipate this medium-term option);